voussoir/voussoir.net/voussoir.net/writing/advertixing/advertixing.md

 > On the phone, though, the father was somewhat abashed.
 "I had a talk with my daughter," he said.
 "It turns out there's been some activities in my house I haven't been completely aware of.
 She's due in August.
 I owe you an apology."

-Like an Aesop fable for the ethically bankrupt, the moral of the story is:
+Like an Aesop fable for the ethically bankrupt, the moral of the story is given here:

 > We started mixing in all these ads for things we knew pregnant women would never buy, so the baby ads looked random.

 > As long as a pregnant woman thinks she hasn't been spied on, she'll use the coupons.

-Whether the Target story is true or not, it has become extremely well known and has surely sparked the imagination of many an advertiser and thus contributes to the advertising landscape today.
+I think the Target story is fake, or greatly enhanced, but nevertheless it has become extremely well known.
+It has surely sparked the imagination of many an advertiser and thus contributes to the advertising landscape today.
 Any competent advertiser who is accurately tracking you will be sure to recover their plausible deniability by adding noise, thanks in part to this story.

 Why do I think the Target story may be false?

 1. The article cites "an employee who participated in the conversation", so nobody was willing to put their name on these quotes, giving the author free reign to embellish.
-The father's last quote sounds like it was written by an author, though oddly they forgot to mention that he received a [round of applause and $100](https://old.reddit.com/r/thathappened) for his humility.
+The tidy plotline and the father's eloquence sound like the conceit of an author, though oddly they forgot to mention that he received a [round of applause and $100](https://old.reddit.com/r/thathappened) for his humility.

 2. Even if the coupon packets were distributed at random, they're bound to hit this kind of situation at least once with an audience of Target's size.
 This is a typical statistical "surprise" [footnote_link].

 3. Despite the nonstop development of advertising and machine learning in the years since, this story from 2012 still comes up as the first and often only example of eerily-accurate targeted ads.
 That would lead me to believe that either the intelligent ads industry hasn't advanced very far since then, or else has advanced so far as to become undetectable with no intermediary standout headlines -- every other advertiser instantly skipped to a higher level of competence.
-The whole ["cat food"](https://www.reddit.com/r/privacy/comments/79jenh/facebook_iphone_listening_into_our_conversations/dp2fm1q/) thing came close but I don't think the evidence was very good.
+The whole ["cat food"](https://old.reddit.com/r/privacy/comments/79jenh/facebook_iphone_listening_into_our_conversations/dp2fm1q/) thing came close but I don't think the evidence was very good.
 Here's a comment by Hacker News user segfaultbuserr:

     > Amazon is a $250 billion dollar company that reacts to you buying a vacuum by going THIS GUY LOVES BUYING VACUUMS HERE ARE SOME MORE VACUUMS